Home » Full-Time Travel Q’s and A’s

 Q: How can you travel with 5 kids?
 We have four kids and flights are so expensive, so is food!

 A: It isn’t cheap.
 It’s expensive for us to fly.
-We drove for the first few months in our car.
+We drove in our car for the first few months.
 However, we’ve learned a few things:

 1. It’s a lot cheaper booking one-way!
 Sometimes it isn’t half the cost, which would be logical, but it is still a lot cheaper.